 Local resident's concerns over the state of water quality in the Kings River and its tributaries, expressed at public meetings in 2001 and 2002, lead to the beginnings of a voluntary water testing program in December, 2003.
-This program, the largest voluntary effort of its kind in Arkansas, is an important part of KRWP's scientific and educational mission and the most comprehensive volunteer program in the state of Arkansas.
+This program, the largest voluntary effort of its kind in Arkansas at that time, is an important part of KRWP's scientific and educational mission.

-and donations provide funding for this program.
+Member dues and donations provide funding for this program.
 Tyson Foods, a major employer and integral part of the agricultural industry in the watershed, generously donated $1,850 in November, 2006 to support KRWP's water quality monitoring program.
-Tyson renewed their support in 2008.
+They generously renewed their support in 2008.

-from the Arkansas Game and Fish Commission's Stream Team program provided funding for a water monitoring test kit.
-This program has continued with monthly collection of chemical and physical measurements of several streams in the watershed.
-Trained volunteers follow strict protocols described in the Quality Assurance Project Plan, adopted in 2005 in conjunction with the Arkansas Water Resources Center (AWRC) at the University of Arkansas, the Upper White River Basin Foundation, and the EPA.
+A grant from the Arkansas Game and Fish Commission's Stream Team program provided funding for our original water monitoring test kit.
+This program has continued with hundreds of samples collected and both chemical and physical measurements of several streams in the watershed.
+Many volunteers have been trained over the years to follow strict protocols described in the Quality Assurance Project Plan (QAPP), adopted in 2005 in conjunction with the Arkansas Water Resources Center (AWRC) at the University of Arkansas, the Upper White River Basin Foundation, and the EPA.
+View QAPP.